0xc63b8/sipaic-specs/README.md

 # SIPAIC DB Specification

-Welcome to the official specification repository for **SIPAIC (Simple Internet Protocol Address Information Center)**.
+Welcome to the official specification repository for **SIPAIC (Simple Internet Protocol Address Information Center) DB**.
 This repo defines the structure and rules for SIPAIC’s custom binary database formats designed for high-efficiency storage, and querying of IP-related data such as:

 - IPv4 / IPv6 block allocation
 - Country and RIR metadata
 - ASN and routing information
 - Fast lookups with binary parsing

-This spec powers the core SIPAIC system and is versioned under the [/specs/v1](./specs/v1/index.md) directory.
+This spec powers the core SIPAIC service and is versioned under the `./specs/` directory.
+See [/specs/v1](./specs/v1/index.md) for more details about v1.

 ---

-## What is SIPAIC?
+## What is SIPAIC DB?

-SIPAIC is a lightweight, efficient, custom binary-based db format service that provides lookup and processing for IP-related information such as:
+SIPAIC DB is a lightweight, efficient, custom binary-based db format service that provides lookup and processing for IP-related information such as:

 - ASN and Country allocations
 - IP block  and Country allocations